osxmidi/LinVst/README.md

 Sometimes usernames and passwords might need to be copied and pasted into the window because manual entry might not work in all cases.

-Keyboard control input etc can be enabled by unchecking the winecfg option "Allow the window manager to control the windows".
+Keyboard control input etc can be enabled by unchecking the winecfg option "Allow the window manager to control the windows" but some hosts might intercept or not pass on some modifiers.

 Sometimes a windows vst needs a Wine dll override.